EMDevelop/Just2ConnectOfficial/README.md

-Welcome to my first ever website, build from scratch using ReactJS for a local Telephone Systems business Just2Connect.
+Welcome to my first ever website, built from scratch using ReactJS for a local Telephone Systems business Just2Connect.

 See www.just2connect.co.uk